ANHD-NYC-CODE/anhd-council-backend/README.md

 Backend Local setup
-May need to Comment out lines 175 and 176 on docker-compose.yml - NGINX and CERBOT Copy .env.dev and file named .env to root directory
+May need to Comment out lines 175 and 176 on docker-compose.yml - NGINX and CERBOT Copy .env.dev and file named .env to root directory (make sure they have the "." in front of them - and that the files are hidden)

 Run build script
 sh build.dev.sh